 Ways to Introduce the Writing Center!

 At the start of the semester, we suggest instructors introduce the Writing Center to students in an interactive way.
 Bring them to either Writing Center location.
-Provide flyers, or guide them through our appointment booking process.
-Refer students to the Writing Center website & social media outlets.
-You could also ask students to tweet questions (#NEUWrites) and discuss the answers.
+Provide flyers or guide them through our appointment booking process.
+You can refer students to the Writing Center website and social media outlets.